ARMmbed/workshop-mbed-connect-asia-lights/instructions.md

 1. Now press Compile.
 1. A file downloads.
-1. Drag the file to the 'NUCLEO' disk.
+1. Drag the file to the 'MBED' disk.
 1. The LED should turn red.
 1. Whenever movement is detected the LED turns green for 5 seconds.